yfchen123/Airline-Satisfaction-Analysis/README.md

 ## Classification

 ### Trying different classifiers:
+Classification allows us to infer whether a certain object belongs to a target class or not.
+For instance, for this classification task, our target feature is 'satisfaction', which has two values, 'satisfied', and 'neutral or dissatisfied'.
-The three algorithms I did for classification were KNN, XGBoost and RandomForest.
-I attempted to do SVM, but that algorithm was too slow on my dataset, so I skipped it.
+The three algorithms We did for classification were KNN, XGBoost and RandomForest. we attempted to do SVM, but that algorithm was too slow on my dataset, so we skipped it.
 XGBoost and RandomForest got close to optimal results even without hyperparameter tuning, it had good results out of the box.
-As for KNN, tuning the K value made little difference on the results, suggesting that for my problem k does not matter that much.
+As for KNN, tuning the K value made little difference on the results, suggesting that for our problem, k does not matter that much.
 For reference the accuracies are listed below:

 **Model Evaluation on Random Forest:**\